Drupal Hosting & Managed Services

 AWS is usually the ideal place for a Drupal powered platform as the services and products that make up the AWS toolset can be combined to give a best in class hosting and infrastructure solution.

 Because of the volume of work that we do with AWS, Zoocha also have direct access to AWS account managers.
 Customers find this relationship useful as it allows us to request the generation of accurate forecasted costs that illustrate the overall billing impact after simulating the application of the Reserved Instance offerings that AWS make available.

 For enterprise level hosting, we make use of the full AWS product range to build you a robust, highly available, scalable infrastructure that can serve a global audience.
 Scheduled or incremental backups at any requested frequency, along with Disaster Recovery processes included as standard.

 Flexible and scalable performance as and when the site needs it, delivering the constant, fast load times that only virtual parallel processing can offer.
 AWS has auto-scaling capability that can flex to, and respond to spikes in traffic.
 Websites are performance optimised for a global audience with pages always delivered through a CDN

 For our customers that wish to use AWS, and want direct ownership of their AWS account, we are happy to configure and maintain infrastructure under this arrangement and often encourage it.
 Zoocha can then simply run and maintain the AWS account once set up with the necessary secure IAM user permissions.

 With ownership of your own AWS account, there is absolutely no lock-in with Zoocha, and full transparency of all activity and costs.
 Irrespective of whether our customers or Zoocha hold control over a hosting account, we always provide full transparency of all costs no matter what hosting partner is chosen.

-Always using strong TLS across all environments, along with hardware measures (firewall) and software layers of defence such as OSSEC.
+Always using strong TLS across all environments, along with hardware measures (firewall) and software layers of defence such as OSSEC and SNORT.
 Zoocha use AWS recommended best practice security approaches, taking advantage of dedicated AWS security services such as IAM, VPC, WAF, ACM, GuardDuty and their networking features which allows the implementation of private subnets and gateways.